 Finally, another solution is to use Sendy’s native email builder.
 It looks like a regular html form, like what you would see on a blog, for example.
 Some people like it.
 It’s up to you!

 Sendy has a pretty solid auto-responder and you can send a welcome sequence.
 That said, if you want to segment your list based on “people who clicked this link”, it’s some extra work.
-You’d need to export the users who clicked on a link for example, then import them for a different list.
+You’d need to export the users who clicked on a link to a different list.
 Groups are called lists on Sendy.
 So if you automate a lot, Sendy might not be for you.
 That said, MailerLite missed some automations for me, so I wouldn’t trust them for that either.
-I don’t segment my list, so it doesn’t matter for me, but it’s something to be taken into consideration.
+I have some segmentation with lists and I'm happy with it.

 With any email service, make sure you download a backup for your contacts from time to time.
 Sendy is no exception.
 If something happens to your server, you could lose your information, so backup.
 If you’re are reading this and use a different service, it applies to you, too.
 Download your subscribers list every month.
 Sometimes it happens that things go wrong.